hafbau/lecture_notes/w4d1/README.md

 Good search engine optimization doesn't mean good documentation.
 The W3Schools material is likely to include the information you need.
 In my opinion it doesn't provide the same quality of information and provides a dated user experience.

 Google helps us find a lot of good information.
 It is important to start recognizing the difference between good and bad documentation.
-Clicking on the first returned result without considering the source is a good habit to __break__.
+Clicking on the first returned result without considering the source is a good habit to __break__ `<br/>`.

+Thank you till next time 🤘🏿!